 Institute for Innovations in Medical Education Grants

-NYU School of Medicine’s Institute for Innovations in Medical Education oversees grants for the study of advances in health professions education.
+NYU Langone Health’s Institute for Innovations in Medical Education oversees grants for the study of advances in health professions education.

 Our faculty includes principal investigators or collaborators on all three of NYU School of Medicine’s major education consortium grants: the American Medical Association’s Accelerating Change in Medical Education, the Association of American Medical Colleges’ Core Entrustable Professional Activities for Entering Residency, and Josiah Macy Jr. Foundation’s Consortium of Accelerated Medical Pathway Programs.